PluginSmiths/.github/profile/README.md

 We are a group of developers creating plugins for MCreator and mods for Minecraft.

 #### Team members:
-- OVONSAME: Team creator.
+- **OVONSAME**: Team creator and leader.
 Makes procedures.
-Main developer of all plugins.
+Leaddeveloper of  plugins.
 Knows a lot about creating addons for mods.
 Knows Java, Python, JS.
-- Jcm: Second member of the team.
+- **Jcm23**: Second member of the team.
 Makes mod elements.
-Knows Java, Ruby, C.
+Knows Java, C, C++, Python, JS, HTML, CSS, Kotlin.
+Not the best at making procedures.
+Knows how to make APIs.
-- Maxha: Third member of the team.
+- **Maxhaaa**: Third member of the team.
 Makes APIs and knows how to make procedures.
 Knows Java.
-- Bread: Fourth member of the team.
+- **Bread**: Fourth member of the team.
 OVONSAME's student.
 Makes procedures and more.
 Knows Java.
 The man who told OVONSAME how to make plugins.

 We explore and implement new areas in Minecraft modding for Forge, NeoForge, Fabric.